 As Oscar Wilde never said, ‘there’s a fine line between ill-advised and comedy genius’…

 Visitors to the site will notice a new collection of icons and links on the right sidebar that connect to the Visualising Data social web accounts and channels.
 These provide a range of different platforms to digest and access the opinion, information, examples and resources that I publish on this site.

 The RSS feeds have been available since the launch of the site in February and the Facebook page has been around since March – there is much more I need to do to enhance this page over the coming weeks.

 Today I have launched a Twitter account (username visualisingdata) through which I will be synchronising feeds, updates and connections to other visualisation-related tweets.
-I have also collated all the videos I have presented or mentioned on my posts into a dedicated YouTube channel.

 In the coming weeks I will be expanding my social web portfolio further to extend the opportunities for readers to consume this site’s offerings.